 Eligible students must apply for acceptance into the clinical ADN program.
 The top 32 applicants will be accepted for program entry.
 Applications are accepted in May and September.
 See the college calendar or website for exact dates.
 Completion of the Associate in Applied Science with a major in Nursing requires five (5) semesters upon acceptance to the major studies coursework.

-For important, detailed information about applying to the clinical program, please go to Health Science and Nursing Resources.
+For important, detailed information about applying to the clinical program and TEAS teasting, please go to Health Science and Nursing Resources.

 |GENERAL EDUCATION COURSES||Credit Hours|